Wounded Warriors inspire on Saturday afternoon at the 2012 Reebok CrossFit Games.

 So, you got ’em into your free trial class, and they fell in love with you at “constantly varied functional movement.”
 A prospective member is in a sweaty heap at your feet and, when he can breathe again, he practically begs you to tell him how to get started.

 You say it’s simple: he needs to sign up for your Elements Class.

 “What’s an elements class?” he asks.

 CrossFit Gymnastics trainers Jeff Tucker, Jessica Gray, Julie Barnes Maurer and Keith Wittenstein explain the many warm-up movements part and parcel to gymnastics.

 In Part 2, coordination is also tested with arm circles in opposite directions, followed by one-leg balances.
 For the balances, athletes are asked to close their eyes to work on proprioception.

 “Our senses are super important in trying to do different things for… Continue Reading

 The language of strength and conditioning is the language of human movement.
 So says movement and mobility guru Kelly Starrett, who also founded San Francisco CrossFit.

 In this video, Starrett and powerlifter Jesse Burdick demonstrate how they’re saying the same things with different cues in the set-up for the sumo deadlift.

-“The most effective positioning is the same language you’ve been using with all your friends,” Starrett says to… Continue Reading
+“The most effective positioning is the same language you’ve been using with all your friends,”… Continue Reading